15 to Finish

 The Strategy: Based on a successful initiative developed by the University of Hawaii system, Indiana is launching a statewide “15 to Finish” campaign to help Hoosier students and families understand the importance and benefits of completing 15 credits per semester.

-Using targeted PSAs, print publications and social media, the effort will employ a three-tiered strategy:
+Using targeted PSAs, print publications and social media, the effort employed a three-tiered strategy:

 - Early awareness (prospective college students): “15 to Finish” messaging and related materials are being incorporated into the state’s outreach efforts through Learn More Indiana.
 These resources will be supplemented by new 30-second and 2-minute “15 to Finish” videos and brochures.